Inist-CNRS/ezmaster/README.md

 - `EZMASTER_APPLICATION`: the complete tag of your application's docker image (ex: `inistcnrs/ezmaster-hexo:1.0.3`)
 - `EZMASTER_PUBLIC_URL`: if you use ezmaster's reverse proxy feature (using `EZMASTER_PUBLIC_DOMAIN`), it is the URL publicly available to your internet users (ex: `http://my-app-usage.public.dom`, when `EZMASTER_PUBLIC_DOMAIN`'s value is `public.dom`)
 - `DEBUG`: this variable maybe useful to debug your application running via ezmaster (using the [debug module](https://www.npmjs.com/package/debug)), and logging your instance (via `docker logs myapp-usage-1`)
-- `http_proxy`, `https_proxy`: these variables are taken from ezmaster's environment, and allow your application to use your proxy.
+- `http_proxy`, `https_proxy`, `no_proxy`: these variables are taken from ezmaster's environment, and allow your application to use your proxy.
 They can be empty (especially if you don't use a proxy)

 ## How to for developers